 Posted on December 1, 2013

 Broad preemption statutes ignore important local variations that may necessitate distinct approaches to the problem of gun violence.
 A regulation in a densely-populated urban area may not be appropriate in a rural setting and vice versa.
 Moreover, there is often a large disconnect between statewide political priorities and local public safety needs.
-For example, in 2009, the Tennessee Legislature legalized the carrying of concealed handguns in all public parks across the state.1 However, the statute contained a provision allowing local governments to opt out within a specified time frame, and roughly 70 cities and counties, including urban centers such as Nashville and Memphis, voted to keep concealed weapons out of their parks.2 Without the opt-out provision, Tennessee’s broad preemption clause would have denied these localities the ability to decide the issue based on their particular public safety needs.
+Local officials are more responsive to community needs, as they see the devastation caused by gun violence firsthand.
+For example, in 2009, the Tennessee Legislature legalized the carrying of concealed handguns in all public parks across the state.1 However, the statute contained a provision allowing local governments to opt out within a specified time frame, and roughly 70 cities and counties, including urban centers such as Nashville and Memphis, voted to keep concealed weapons out of their parks.2 Without the opt-out provision, Tennessee’s preemption clause would have denied these localities the ability to decide the issue based on their particular public safety needs.

 Restrictions on state and federal resources also make an extra level of local involvement necessary to properly enforce many gun laws.
 As detailed in our summary on Dealer Regulations, the Bureau of Alcohol, Tobacco, Firearms & Explosives and state law enforcement agencies generally lack the resources or authority to properly oversee all the firearms businesses in their jurisdictions.
-In states without broad preemption statutes, local governments can fill this gap by imposing additional common sense requirements on gun dealers, such as employee background checks and mandatory on-site security systems.
+In states without broad preemption statutes, local governments may fill this gap by imposing additional common sense requirements on gun dealers, such as employee background checks and mandatory on-site security systems to help ensure that these businesses operate responsibly.

-In addition to hindering local flexibility, broad preemptions statutes also deny states access to innovative gun violence solutions.
-Solutions to such complex problems often begin as local pilot programs which are later adopted at the statewide level.
-Over the last two decades, California has utilized this approach to great effect, with local governments in California adopting over 200 gun laws since the mid-1990s.
-Several of the state’s important firearms regulations, including a ban on the sale of “junk guns” and a law requiring that a locking device be included with every purchased firearm, originated at the city level and were later enacted by the Legislature.
+In addition to hindering local flexibility, preemptions statutes also deny states access to innovative gun violence prevention policies.
+Local governments are often the source of cutting-edge laws to reduce gun violence which are later adopted at the statewide level.
+Over the last two decades, California has utilized this approach to great effect, with local governments in California adopting over 300 gun laws since the mid-1990s.
+Several of the state’s important firearms regulations, including a ban on the sale of “junk guns” and a law requiring that a locking device be included with every purchased firearm, originated at the city level and were later enacted by the legislature.
 More recently, local efforts to regulate ammunition sales have proven successful, as detailed in our summary on Ammunition Regulations.
-These successful local initiatives were only possible because California is among the handful of states that does not have a broad preemption statute.
+These successful local initiatives were only possible because California is among the handful of states that do not have an expansive preemption statute.

 Local authorities across the country have expressed the desire to implement common sense ordinances to protect their citizens from gun violence.
 However, in states with broad preemption statutes, local governments are often powerless to fill dangerous gaps in state and federal law.
-A September 2010 report by Mayors Against Illegal Guns found that states that do not allow local control of gun laws are the sources of guns recovered from crimes in other states at a rate more than four times greater than states that allow local governments to enact gun laws.3
+A September 2010 report by Mayors Against Illegal Guns found that states that do not allow local control of gun laws are the sources of guns recovered from crimes in other states at a rate more than four times greater than states that do allow local governments to enact gun laws.3 Accordingly, the ability of local governments to enact strong gun laws can help prevent gun trafficking into other states.

 Under the Supremacy Clause of Article VI of the U.S. Constitution, a federal law is binding on all state and local governments so long as Congress duly enacted the law pursuant to one of its limited powers.
 Federal preemption of state law is uncommon in the area of firearms regulation, however.